First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 Unless informed otherwise we'll assume the local venue or promoter is responsible for social media events, but please add The Bleeding Obvious (link) as co-host on Facebook events so we can advertise to our own fans.

-So we can co-ordinate our own online PR, please advise of any embargo on dates and give an estimate on when the show might be announced - otherwise we will assume it's immediately public and add an entry to the gig guide.
+So we can co-ordinate our own online PR, please advise of any embargo on dates and give an estimate on when the show might be announced.
+If we don't know then we'll assume it's immediately public and add an entry to the gig guide.
 Public shows are automatically listed on our Songkick gig guide and syndicated to websites such as Google and Spotify.

 The Bleeding Obvious doesn't book through an agent, so to enquire please get in touch directly and we can have a chat!